 Laura Adkin:

 And so the story that I wanted to tell was this particular age group.
 So just doing the math, it had to be 25 years.
-It didn’t make sense doing anything else.
+It didn’t make sense to do anything else.
 This particular age group is really interesting to me, especially for women.
 Because of the motherhood question.
 At this point, if you haven’t done it yet, it’s almost too late.
 If not too late.
 But also with Bronwen’s character being a mother her whole life and then now not knowing what to do next.

 It felt like the perfect age for that second coming of age.
 When you’re 18, you’ve got your whole life ahead of you.
 And then you kind of do whatever you’re going to do.
 Then you have that reassessment again in middle age.